bcaddy/bcaddy.github.io/_posts/guides/2021-11-19-MHD-Riemann-Problems.md

 ## Table of Riemann Problems

+*Please note that many of the cited papers have typos in their initial conditions.
+These are the correct initial conditions as verified by the Athena code and the plots in the papers*

 | Field           | Brio & Wu[^bw] | Dai & Woodward[^dw]             | Einfeldt Strong Rarefaction[^fr][^hlld] | Ryu & Jones 1a[^rj]           | Ryu & Jones 2a[^rj]             | Ryu & Jones 4d[^rj] |
 | \\( \gamma \\)  | \\( 2 \\)      | \\( \frac{5}{3} \\)             | \\( 1.4 \\)                             | \\( \frac{5}{3} \\)           | \\( \frac{5}{3} \\)             | \\( \frac{5}{3} \\) |
 | \\( t_{max} \\) | \\( 0.1 \\)    | \\( 0.2 \\)                     | \\( 0.16 \\)                            | \\( 0.08 \\)                  | \\( 0.2 \\)                     | \\( 0.16 \\)        |